pwtail/readme/README.md

 - async database backend for django
 - async implementation of the http client
-- websocket server - that is always asynchronous
+- websocket server - this thing is always asynchronous

 Now, what I'm trying to say is, all of the above can be hidden under the hood, as an implementation detail, the public API likely being shared with their sync counterparts.
 The code snippet above likely won't change at all.